FDA Hearing Recap on Cannabis and Cannabis-Derived Products

 - “First, there is a need to further clarify the regulatory framework to reduce confusion in in the market.
 The product questions apply to people and animals.”

 - “Given the rapid expansion of the market, timely clarification of the path forward is critical, but it’s [the FDA’s] responsibility to ensure that the regulatory path is scientifically sound and in the interest of public health.”

 - “Key questions about product safety need to be addressed.
 Data are needed to determine safety thresholds for CBD; datasets/information should be objective, of adequate quality and available for transparent review.
 Lab testing and data analyses need to be replicable.”

 - “There are both positive supporters of cannabis-cannabis derived products including CBD and also concerned citizens worried that widely available products can be harmful.”

 - “Consumers need consistent information and labeling.
 State/government entities need support in knowing what to do.
 And we really need to understand the implications for children when they take CBD-containing products at different dosage ranges.”

 The FDA will continue to allow public comments on the topic through its docket for public comments, FDA-2019-N-1482.
 The FDA will accept comments electronically through the Regulations.gov filing system, or by mailing written comments to Division of Dockets Management (HFA-305), Food and Drug Administration, 5630 Fishers Lane, Rm.
 1061, Rockville, MD 20852.
 The deadline to submit electronic comments is 11:59 PM Eastern Time on July 2, 2019.
 If comments are mailed or hand delivered, comments will be accepted if they are postmarked or delivery service receipt on or before July 2, 2019.
 No late filed comments will be considered.

-For more information, contact Miller & Martin Attorney Stephanie Savage.
+For more information about the Georgia Hemp Industry or Tennessee Hemp Industry, contact Miller & Martin attorney Stephanie Savage.